An extract from the Silver End Parish Plan report

 The factory and houses were designed to accommodate disabled workers and by March 1926 the building of the factory was well advanced.
 On April 17th 1926 Crittall laid the foundation stone to the first house and several pairs were completed by July 5th.
 On 10th May 1928 the Lord Mayor of London opened the village hall (still believed to be the largest in England), which included a library, billiards and card room, a restaurant and a cinema-cum-theatre with seating for 400 people.
 The list of other village amenities was endless.
 They included sports facilities, a school, a bank, a post office and a telephone exchange.
 There was a tea shop, a communal garage, a hotel and a 30 minute bus service between Witham and Braintree.
 There was also a three storey department store (destroyed by fire in 1952) where residents could purchase all their needs including fresh bread, vegetables and meat supplied by the company's own farm and piggeries.
 A thatched barn was transformed into St. Francis Church and a Congregational Chapel was also built.

-The 1930's depression and the Second World War halted further expansion at the time although housing was built in the 1970's.
+The 1930's depression and the Second World War halted further expansion at the time although housing was built in the 1970's with two more areas added recently.
 Frances Crittall's vision still survives as do most of the original buildings and amenities.

 There have been many studies undertaken, pamphlets and books written about this unique village and for wider reading a booklist is available for further study.